 Congratulations on your new Puppy!
 Before you bring your furry friend home, make sure you prep your house and family for his arrival.
-The American Society for the Prevention of Cruelty to Animals has put a list together of the top 10 things you should do before you bring home your pup.

 1. Stock Up On Supplies

 Essentials include food and water bowls, safe chew toys, grooming tools, a harness, an identification tag and bedding.
-Start your new pup on Freshpet Select
+Start your new pup on Freshpet Select Tender Chicken recipe

-Chicken, Vegetable, & Rice, a wholesome, high protein, vitamin-rich food that he or she is sure to love.
+, a wholesome, high protein, vitamin-rich food that he or she is sure to love.
 Depending on the age and weight of your new pup, make sure to follow the proper feeding guidelines for puppies.

 2. Distribute Responsibilities